jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 You can also use the ```systemctl``` command with filter options to find modules that have loaded or failed to load.

 > __Example Usage:__ You will notice your can filter the systemctl command: ```sudo systemctl --failed```, the normal behavior is to show all running and failed.

+> __Example USage:__ On Ubuntu, if you install the package, `zfsutils-linux` this will add a kernel module for the ZFS file system.
+Run the lsmod command before and after you install the ZFS package.
+What is the difference?

 ![*sudo systemctl --failed*](images/Chapter-10/systemd/systemctl-failed.png "Image of failed services output for systemctl --failed")